-The template, available for download below, is 1067 pixels wide by 600 pixels tall, a 16:9 aspect ratio.
+The template, available for download below, is 1067 pixels wide by 600 pixels tall, with a 16:9 aspect ratio.
 Included in the file are guides to indicate safe areas where the critical content should be placed for accurate display in the site’s square format.
-If you use this template and follow its guides you should be able to upload your image without making any further adjustments in the system.
+If you use this template and follow its guides, you should be able to upload your image without making any further adjustments in the system.

 Copy Figma template